HEPTACOM/heptaconnect-core/README.md

-# repo-base
+# HEPTAConnect Core

 ## Description

-This is a HEPTAConnect package.
+This is the HEPTAConnect core package.
+Here are all processes and entrypoints combined.
 Read more under [Overview](../heptaconnect-docs).